U.S. Route 66 in Oklahoma: Major intersections

-This list follows the final non-freeway alignment.

 Structures

 US 66 in Oklahoma is home to many National Register of Historic Places sites connected in some way with the historic highway.

 Fort Reno served as a US military post from 1874 (long before Oklahoma attained statehood) through World War II.
 The Chandler Armory, built under the Works Progress Administration during the Great Depression, served as home of the 45th Infantry Division of the Oklahoma National Guard during World War II and continued in service until replaced by a modern building in 1971.
 It was restored in 2007 as Chandler's Route 66 information site and convention hall.

 Miami's Coleman Theatre, established 1929. has long entertained visitors with everything from live music to cinema.
 Miami also has the Miami Original Nine-Foot Section of Route 66 Roadbed, which along with the Coleman Theater is on the National Register of Historic Places listings in Ottawa County, Oklahoma.
+A drive-in theater, The Tee Pee, is located in Sapulpa.

 The restored native folk art collection of Ed Galloway's Totem Pole Park in Foyil dates from 1937.

 Tulsa landmarks include the giant Meadow Gold neon sign at 11th & Peoria.
 Originally at 11th & Lewis, this 1934 sign has two 30 × 30 ft faces and has been mounted on a pavilion at its new location for visibility.

 Arcadia's Round Barn has served as a de facto community hall since 1898.
 The distinctive large dome of the Beckham County Courthouse has stood over downtown Sayre since 1911.